-Actinic lentigines ("liver spots," "sun spots," or "age spots") are small, gray-brown spots that appear on the wrists, backs of the hands, forearms, and face.
+Solar lentigines ("liver spots," "sun spots," or "age spots") range in color from tan to dark brown.
+They are spots that appear on sun-exposed skin, such as the backs of the hands, the forearms, and the face.

-Actinic lentigines are not a type of skin cancer, do not progress to become skin cancer, and do not require any treatment.
-But rapid change in one of these spots could be caused by another problem, such as lentigo maligna, a type of melanoma.
+Solar lentigines are not a type of skin cancer, do not progress to become skin cancer, and do not require any treatment.

-There are treatments to remove or reduce actinic lentigines, if desired.
+There are treatments to remove or reduce solar lentigines, if desired.